NB Excellence Awards 2025 Set to Celebrate Brilliance Across Lifestyle, Hospitality, and Innovation - www.lokmattimes.com

 A First in Style: Fabric Book Debuts at the NB Excellence Awards

-Shree Balaji knits denotes with the slogan of "COMPLETE KNITS SOLUTION UNDER ONE ROOF'' cordially invited on the launch of "Fab Book" which introduce for its premium fabric swatch book with the curated showcasing the finest textiles, textures, and tones which used to offer a world class collection of products including women fabric, Rexine products, PVT products, Gel packs, foam laminated products etc. These are verified against several of the standards before the order is shipped.
+Shree Balaji knits denotes with the slogan of “COMPLETE KNITS SOLUTION UNDER ONE ROOF''cordially invited on the launch of “Fab Book” which introduce for its premium fabric swatch book with the curated showcasing the finest textiles, textures, and tones which used to offer a world class collection of products including women fabric, Rexine products, PVT products, Gel packs, foam laminated products etc. These are verified against several of the standards before the order is shipped.
 The Book will be launched by industry legends from the lifestyle and textile industries, as well as by guests.
-The participants are expected to be launched by V2, Zudio (Tata), Reliance, Asmara, Macteck, Fabriclore, Richa, Radnik Exports, Shahi, Vamani, Modelama Exports LTD, PearlGlobal Industries Limited, Gogo International, SS Media Textile (TFI) & Triburg, among others.
+The participants are expected to be launched by V2, Zudio (Tata), Reliance, Asmara, Macteck, Fabriclore, Richa, Radnik Exports, Shahi, Vamani, Modelama Exports LTD, PearlGlobal Industries Limited, Gogo international, SS Media Textile (TFI) & Triburg, with many more.

 The Panel Discussions from Industry Experts